-Information We May Share: We may disclose to our affiliates all of the information that we collect, as described above.
-In order to effect, administer, or enforce a transaction requested or authorized by you, the customer, we may share customer information with third party service providers only in accordance with strict confidentiality.
-We will share information in accordance with applicable law.
+Third-Party Service Providers: In order to effect, administer, or enforce a transaction requested or authorized by you, the customer, we may share your personal information with third-party service providers.
 We do not disclose any nonpublic personal information about you to unaffiliated third parties for them to rent, sell, trade, or for their independent use.

-Employee Access to Information: All employees must adhere to Heritage Trust Company’s policy on confidentiality.
-Employee access to customer information is authorized for business purposes only, and the degree of access is based on the sensitivity of the information and on an employee’s need to know in order to service the customer’s account or comply with legal requirements.
+Employee Access to Information: All employees must adhere to Heritage’s policy on confidentiality.
+Employee access to customer information is authorized for business purposes only, and the degree of access is based on the sensitivity of the information and the employee’s need to know in order to service the customer’s account or comply with legal requirements.

-Inactive Customers and Closed Accounts: Should you ever decide to close your account(s) or should your relationship with Heritage Trust Company otherwise end, then we will continue to adhere to the privacy policies and practices as described in this notice.
+Inactive Customers and Closed Accounts: Should you ever decide to close your account(s) or become an inactive customer at Heritage, we will continue to adhere to the privacy policies and practices as described in this our Privacy Notice.

-Internet Privacy: Like most Web sites, Heritage Trust Company’s Web site gathers and maintains statistics about the number of visitors.
-However, visitors to our Web site are anonymous except where registration is required and cookies are used to improve your online experience.
-Heritage Trust Company does not rent, sell, trade, or otherwise disclose any personal information collected through our Web site.
-Any information you provide is for Heritage Trust Company’s use only.
+Internet Privacy: Like most websites, Heritage’s website gathers and maintains statistics about the number of visitors.
+However, visitors to our website are anonymous except where registration is required and cookies are used to improve your online experience.
+Heritage does not rent, sell, trade, or otherwise disclose any personal information collected through our website.
+Any information you provide is for Heritage’s use only.

-E-Mail: Please do not provide any account or personal information such as Social Security numbers, account numbers, or account balances within your e-mail correspondence to us.
+E-Mail: Please do not provide any account or personal information such as tax identification numbers, account numbers, or account balances within your e-mail correspondence to us.
 We cannot use e-mail to execute transaction instructions, provide personal account information, or change account registration.

-If you have any questions about this process, please discuss them with your account or trust officer or our internal anti-money laundering program coordinator.
+If you have any questions about this process, please discuss them with your account officer or our internal anti-money laundering program coordinator.
 Thank you for your cooperation and understanding with this process.

 Objection To Disclosure of Beneficial Ownership